conwetlab/FIWARE-CKAN-Extensions/doc/installation-administration-guide.rst

 Configuration
 +++++++++++++

-To activate the NGSI View extension it is required to include *ngsiview* in the *ckan.plugins* and *ckan.views.default_views* settings of your *.ini* file: ::
+To activate the Right Time Context extension it is required to include *right_time_context* in the *ckan.plugins* and *ckan.views.default_views* settings of your *.ini* file: ::

-    ckan.plugins = ngsiview <other-plugins>
+    ckan.plugins = right_time_context <other-plugins>

-    ckan.views.default_views = ngsiview <other-views>
+    ckan.views.default_views = right_time_context <other-views>

 -------------
 BAE Publisher
 -------------

-This guide covers the installation of the BAE Publisher CKAN extension v0.4, compatible with the software provided as part of the FIWARE release 6.
+This guide covers the installation of the BAE Publisher CKAN extension v0.5, compatible with the software provided as part of the FIWARE release 7.

 Requirements
 ++++++++++++